AWS-First-Cloud-Journey/000011-AWSCLI/content/1-Introduce/_index.md

 ---
-title : "Introduction"
+title: "Introduction"
-date : "`r Sys.Date()`"
+date: "`r Sys.Date()`"
-weight : 1
+weight: 1
-chapter : false
+chapter: false
-pre : " <b> 1. </b> "
+pre: "<b> 1. </b>"
 ---

 #### Overview

-In this exercise, you will learn about the AWS CLI and use it to interact with AWS services.
+In this exercise, you will learn how to use the AWS Command Line Interface (CLI) to interact with AWS services.

 #### AWS CLI

-The AWS Command Line Interface (AWS CLI) is an open-source tool that allows you to interact with AWS services using command-line shell commands.
-With a simple setup process, the AWS CLI will enable you to run commands that deploy functionality equivalent to that provided by the AWS Management Console in the browser.
+The **AWS Command Line Interface (CLI)** is an open-source tool that enables you to interact with AWS services using commands in a terminal.
+It provides functionality equivalent to the AWS Management Console, allowing you to automate tasks and manage AWS resources more efficiently.

-AWS CLI supports the following command windows:
+The AWS CLI supports various command environments:

-- **Linux shells** – Use popular command window programs like bash, zsh and tcsh to run commands in Linux or macOS.
+- **Linux Shells** – Use popular shells like Bash, Zsh, or Tcsh on Linux or macOS.
-- **Windows command line** – On Windows, run the command in the Windows command prompt (command prompt) or PowerShell.
+- **Windows Command Line** – Run commands in the Windows Command Prompt or PowerShell.
-- **Remotely** – Run commands in an Amazon Elastic Compute Cloud (Amazon EC2) virtual machine through a command window such as PuTTY, SSH, or AWS Systems Manager.
+- **Remote Access** – Use tools like PuTTY, SSH, or AWS Systems Manager to run commands on an Amazon EC2 instance.

-All administration, management, and access to AWS resources in the AWS Management Console are available in the AWS API and CLI.
-New AWS features and services will be made available on the AWS Management Console via API and CLI immediately upon launch or within 180 days after that.
+All administrative tasks available in the AWS Management Console can be performed using the AWS CLI or API.
+New AWS services and features are made available in the CLI and API either immediately upon release or within 180 days.

-AWS CLI provides direct access to public APIs of AWS services.
-You can explore the capabilities of an AWS service with the AWS CLI and develop shell scripts to manage your resources.
-In addition to the API-equivalent low-level commands, many AWS services allow customizations on the AWS CLI.
-Customizations can include higher-level commands that simplify the use of services with complex APIs.
+The AWS CLI provides direct access to the public APIs of AWS services, enabling you to:

+- Explore and interact with AWS services.
+- Automate resource management through scripts.
+- Use higher-level commands that simplify interactions with services that have complex APIs.

+The AWS CLI is a powerful tool for managing cloud infrastructure efficiently and can be customized for advanced use cases.